Featured people, organizations and/or projects that are in need of your support are listed below.

 Children under the care of AMG receive a hot, nutritious meal and a snack each day along with access to medical care if needed.
 Children are provided educational opportunities and are tutored if necessary.
 Childcare center staff members encourage children to take advantage of every opportunity they have to learn new skills.
 Children are given new outfits of clothing and shoes once or twice a year.
 Each child is given a clear presentation of the gospel, with the hope that they will become a Christian, and reach his or her world for Christ.

 We understand that circumstances change and sometimes it may be necessary for you to give up your sponsorship.
 In this situation, notify us and we will begin looking for another sponsor for your child.

 While we ask that your sponsorship commitment last at least one year, the length of time during which you sponsor a child is up to you.
-Sponsorship programs help AMG provide food, clothing, medical care and education to children until they reach age 18.
+Sponsorship programs help AMG provide food, clothing, medical care and education to children until they reach age 18 or complete their final year of education and leave the sponsorship program.
 Most of the children AMG serves rely on these programs for their wellbeing.
 When a sponsorship lapses or is discontinued, AMG will seek out another sponsor rather than discontinue or interrupt the care for that child.
 Sponsors wishing to extend their relationship with a sponsored child beyond age 18 may do so if the child continues their affiliation with AMG either as a Bible student or National Worker.

 AMG sponsors short-term mission trips around the world.
 Frequently, we will go to countries where childcare centers are located.
 When we go to the country where your child lives, we encourage you to participate in that trip.
 Short-term trips are a great way to share the love of Jesus and meet the child that you have chosen to sponsor.